cangirhabil/MedicalChatBot/README.md

 ```bash
 python app.py
 ```
+This project is distributed under the MIT License.

-Backend will run on http://localhost:8081.
+Backend will run on http://localhost:8080.

-### Frontend Installation

-1. Go to frontend directory:
+For questions or contributions, please open an issue in the repository.

+This project provides medical information for educational purposes and does not replace professional medical advice.
 ```bash
 cd frontend
 ```